-We take pride in the quality of our craftsmanship at Woodhouse.
-While some companies machine cut and others hand cut timbers, we do both, using machine-cut joinery with a CNC machine for accuracy, competitive pricing, and efficient production, and hand finishing for superior quality and beauty.
+In every craft trade, there are certain skill sets that elevate the outcome from standard to extraordinary.
+For timber frame manufacturers, one of those skill sets is the joinery.
+At Woodhouse, we’re especially proud of our joinery.
+While some companies machine-cut and others hand-cut timbers, we do both, using machine-cut joinery with a CNC machine for accuracy, competitive pricing, and efficient production, and hand-finishing for superior quality and beauty.

-- Mortise and Tenon joints – These joints have adjoining pieces that connect at an angle, which help transfer loads from horizontal timbers to vertical timbers.
-They typically have a 45° diagonal piece called a brace or strut that helps stabilize the beams.
-They are pegged, as opposed to nailed or screwed, and can be stronger than lap joints which use nails or screws.
+These joints have adjoining pieces that connect at an angle, which help transfer loads from horizontal to vertical timbers (think of a peg going into a hole).
+This joint typically has a 45° diagonal piece called a brace or strut that helps stabilize the beams.
+Because mortise and tenon joints are pegged, they can be stronger than lap joints which use nails or screws.

-- Lap joint – A joint made with two pieces of metal, timber, etc., by halving the thickness of each member at the joint and fitting them together.
-These joints are used on outside corners or where beams intersect, and are commonly nailed or screwed.
+A joint made by halving the thickness of each timber at the joint and fitting them together (think of them as overlapping).
+These joints are used on outside corners or where beams intersect and are commonly nailed or screwed.
 You do not typically find lap joints used in historical European structures because steel for nails was a limited resource.

-- Dove tails – A flaring lap joint which fits tightly making an interlocking joint between two pieces that resists pulling apart in all directions except one.
-These are used for special modifications to structures and works well for a high tension application.
+This is a flaring lap joint.
+The dovetail flare tightly interlocks the two pieces of timber and prevents them from slipping apart from one another.
+Dovetail joints are ideal for special modifications and work well for a high-tension application.
 You typically would find this joint at a collar tie or joist location.

 Systems for Creating Joinery